-- Take a test shot: Adjust the shutter speed setting so the light meter is 0 as explained in our guide on the exposure triangle.
+- Take a test shot: Adjust the shutter speed setting so the light meter is 0, as explained in our guide on the exposure triangle.
 Then, take a test shoot to double-check your focus and the histogram of your photo.
-If everything is in focus and you are not clipping any darks or lights, take note or remember the shutter speed.
+If everything is in focus and you aren’t clipping any darks or lights, take note and remember the shutter speed.

 - Set up your ND Filter: Do it carefully so you don’t move your camera or the focus ring of your lens while placing your filters.

 - Cover the viewfinder: To avoid any light leaks, cover your camera viewfinder using the cover or a black cloth.